 "Angel-A," as the title suggests, is an angel-out-of-water movie -- photographed in black and white, as befits its Parisian setting.
 Paris is a city of muted daytime colors; even its sunlight is tinged with gray, an effect cinematographer Thierry Arbogast captures beautifully in a cruise down the Seine that feels more like Paris than Paris, in that way that movies can sometimes distill the essence of a place.
 The film's one memorable visual involves a winged creature suspended in the air above the river, and its beauty comes mainly from it being in back and white.
 Color would have made it too literal, if you can use that word to describe an image.

 The primary character in "Angel-A" is Paris itself, but the movie also features a swarthy little Moroccan guy with perpetual stubble named Andre (popular French comedic actor Jamel Debbouze, of "Amelie" and "Days of Glory") and a tall blond drink of water named Angela (Danish actress Rie Rasmussen from "Femme Fatale").
 Andre has a gambling problem -- the alcoholism and drug addiction of the '00s -- and is about to throw himself off a not-terribly-formidable bridge into the Seine when he notices the not-so-angelic skinny platinum Amazon about to do the same thing -- as if to upstage him.
 They argue, he saves her (or she saves him) and they make it their respective missions to cure each other's personality flaws and self-esteem issues.
-And his debt problems largely caused by his obsession with his time consuming carpet business in the Manhattan district of Paris - rug cleaning Manhattan apartments.
+And his debt problems largely caused by his obsession with his time consuming long distance carpet business in the Manhattan - focused on persian rug cleaning nyc.
 The business is actually booming, but he keeps losing money by making bad decisions - buying too much heavy equipment, hiring employees who turn out to be slackers, getting parking tickets repeatedly, accidently damaging valuable carpets, and generally poor planning.
 Plus the gambling, plus the new relationship.
 It's clearly headed for a fall.

 She's Mutt (5 feet 10 inches, fair and gangly), he's Jeff (5-5, dark and intense).
 She doesn't know who she is; he doesn't like who he is.
 Their character arcs intersect.
 Boy meet-cutes girl; boy alienates girl; boy gets (or grabs) girl.
 The End.